HydPy-Dam-V1 (dam model, version 1)

 Note

-When new to HydPy, consider reading section How to understand integration tests? first.
+When new to HydPy, consider reading section Integration Tests first.

 We perform all of the following examples over 20 days: